markyao6275/tangem-pending-coffee/README.md

 2.)
 Later on, the café can give the pending coffees away for free to those less fortunate who come in asking for a coffee.
 When they do so, they withdraw the cost of the pending coffee from the smart contract.

 3.)
 The original customer gets notified that someone availed of their pending coffee.

+Many thanks to https://github.com/blockdevsasia/tangem-workshop-solution for useful starter code in interfacing with the Tangem Android SDK.